devttys0/AnalogThermometer/README.md

 Provisions have been made on the PCB for both the through-hole and surface mount versions of the MCP9700A temperature sensor.
 There is no technical advantage one way or the other, so the decision of which one to use is primarily determined by physical constraints / personal preference.

-In the schematic and on the PCB, U2 is the through-hole version (TO-92 package) and U3 is the surface mount (SOT-23) version. **Populate either U2 or U3, but not both!**
+In the schematic and on the PCB, U2 is the through-hole version (TO-92 package) and U3 is the surface mount version (SOT-23). **Populate either U2 or U3, but not both!**

 What value resistor do I use for R7?
 ------------------------------------